MoonCup Pros and Cons

 Overall, the top-quality menstrual cups (including the Moon Cup) are perfectly safe to use.
 They are actually safer than tampons for a couple of reasons.

-The first reason you might want to make the switch from tampons to a MoonCup is that tampons contain chemicals and pesticides.
+The reason you might want to make the switch from tampons to a MoonCup is that tampons contain chemicals and pesticides.
 Although there are only trace amounts, this exposure is cumulative and can add up over time to cause harm.

 Clearly, menstrual cups are a much safer alternative than tampons.